cogstat/cogstat_website/best_practices_symposium/index.md

 ### Call for abstracts

-Submit your abstract by filling [this form](https://goo.gl/forms/jNpZcWuHzkkgbpz62).
+Submit your abstract by filling out [this form](https://goo.gl/forms/jNpZcWuHzkkgbpz62).

 Deadline for abstract submission is 2 November 2017.